 Habitat Community of Practice

-The Habitat Community of Practice works to further define actions and investment opportunities to achieve specific targets related to critical coastal and ocean habitats and biodiversity components described in the GPO draft framework.
+The Habitat Community of Practice worked to further define actions and investment opportunities to achieve specific targets related to critical coastal and ocean habitats and biodiversity components described in the GPO draft framework.
 Follow updates here.
 Please direct any questions to Pawan Patil and Lynne Hale.

 Please refer to this list of frequently asked questions and answers about the GPO.
-If you have further questions about the plans and goals of the work of the GPO please contact the Secretariat.